VSI Archive Backup System for OpenVMS Installation Guide

 $ INSTALL REPLACE SYSLIBRARY:DCLTABLES.EXE

-Now that you have installed MDMS you need to configure the MDMS database.
-MDMS provides a command procedure that you can use to configure the MDMS database in a new installation.
+Now that you have installed MDMS, you must configure the MDMS database.
+MDMS provides a command procedure that you can use to configure the MDMS database on a new installation.
 The procedure is completely self-documenting with a help facility, and all key object attributes are defined.
 The procedure guides you through the following configuration objects:

 • The domain (defining default values for other objects)